hashicorp/terraform-website/content/source/docs/enterprise-beta/users-teams-organizations/service-accounts.html.md

 If using the team or organization service accounts, consider the following criteria around generating and using the tokens:

 - Teams and Organizations do not have tokens by default.
+- Only one token is allowed per team.
+- Only one token is allowed per organization.
 - Any member of that team can generate a new token.
 - The tokens are generated and displayed only once when they are created and obfuscated thereafter.
 If the token is lost, it must be regenerated.
 - When a token is regenerated the previous token will become immediately invalid.
 - Tokens can be revoked (deleted) by any member of the team.
 - Generating, regenerated, and deleting are all supported through both the UI and the API.